xiaogangLi/tensorflow-Darknet-YOLOv2/README.md

 Open the URL in browser to visualize model.

 ## Examples
-Here are two successful detection examples in my dataset:
+Here are a two successful detection examples in my dataset: